data-storage-lab/pfault/README.md

   7. The user may select the various failure models in "Failure State Emulator"

+User may also use the orchestrator to run the experiments automatically with following steps:
+  - In configuration.sh, select a fault model by setting the variable "FAULT_MODEL" and set up other orchestrator variables as well
+  - ```/path/to/pfault/pf_orchestrator/orchestrator```

+The orchestrator will first run the aging workload on client node, and then do fault injection correspondingly, and finally run the checking workload.
+Three log files will be created during each run.

-PFault log trace has been uploaded.
-Log description is contained in the README.md file under folder '/log trace'.
+We also provide log trace generated during our experiments.
+Log files along with their description are provided in the README.md file under folders in '/log trace'.

 ## Contact ##
 Contact: hanrz@iastate.edu ogatla@iastate.edu